 - A hidden gun whose outline is visible beneath your clothing

-- A gun stored underneath a car seat
+- A firearm stored underneath a car seat

 - A gun hidden behind or inside other carried objects (like a box)

-Contrary to what some people think, for the purposes of this law, a Taser device is considered a firearm.
-This means that it is illegal to carry a concealed Taser weapon.
+Contrary to what some people think, for the purposes of this law, California treats a taser device as a firearm, meaning that it is illegal to carry a concealed taser weapon.

 The law in Los Angeles states that it is legal to display your firearm or weapon.
-However, doing so in a way that can be perceived as a threat is called brandishing a weapon and is illegal.
-This goes for unloaded firearms as well as:
+However, doing so in a way that others may perceive as threatening is called brandishing a weapon and is illegal.
+This charge applies to unloaded firearms as well as:

 - Incendiary devices

 - Anything else that can cause serious injuries

 Penalties for brandishing a deadly weapon can range from one month in jail to three years in state prison, so having one of our weapons charges attorneys represent you is always recommended.

 What Are L.A.’s Regulations on Carrying Firearms?